-Some believe hibiscus is a purely ornamental plant.
-In Indian medicinal folklore, the hibiscus flower has been widely used to treat various diseases (1).
-The hibiscus plant possesses antioxidant, antimicrobial, antidiabetic, antiulcer, hepatoprotective, antifertility, antigenotoxic, and anti-inflammatory properties (1).
-It is also rich in essential proteins, fats, flavonoids, acids, minerals, and vitamins – and could play an important role in skin care (2).
+Hibiscus is not just an ornamental plant.
+You can use hibiscus for skin care and to treat various skin issues.
+In traditional Indian medicine, it has been widely used to treat various diseases (1).
+The hibiscus plant possesses antifertility, antimicrobial, antiulcer, antigenotoxic, antioxidant, antidiabetic, anti-inflammatory properties and may prevent liver damage (1).
+Since the hibiscus is also rich in essential minerals, proteins, vitamins, acids, fats, and flavonoids, it plays an important role in skin care (2).

-If you wish to integrate this powerful ingredient into your daily skin care routine, you have come to the right place.
-Here, we will outline the benefits of hibiscus backed by scientific research.
-We also will discuss how you can use it right to achieve that enviable skin glow.
+If you wish to integrate this beneficial ingredient into your daily skin care routine, we can guide you.
+This article lists the benefits of hibiscus and how to use it to keep your skin healthy and youthful.

 Top 4 Benefits Of Hibiscus For Glowing Skin